krenuser/laravel-ldap/README.md

 ### Step 1: Install Through Composer

-(`composer require` installation option is not supported yet &ndash; use VCS Repositories option instead)

 Add to your root composer.json and install with `composer install` or `composer update`

     {